ComplexPlane/SMB2PracticeMod/doc/console-setup-guide.md

    Native Control. **Disable** Memcard Multi.
 9. Boot the game from disc or ISO file like usual.

-If you see the "ApeSphere Practice Mod" text in place of the normal "Press Start" text when you start the game, you've loaded the mod successfully.
+If you see the "SMB2 Practice Mod" text in place of the normal "Press Start" text when you start the game, you've loaded the mod successfully.
 If you don't see this, the mod is definitely not loaded correctly, go back and and check to make sure you didn't miss a step.
 If you can't figure it out, feel free to ping me on Discord (`ComplexPlane#3111`) for help.